 LightStream Offers Competitive Rates and Flexible Loan Terms

 While LightStream focuses most of its efforts on personal loans, the online bank offers financial products that work for a variety of purposes.
 They also offer personalized interest rate options that vary widely depending on the purpose of your loan.
-If you aim to borrow money for a secured asset like a car or a boat, for example, you may qualify for an interest rate as low as 3.09% with auto-pay.
-If you plan to borrow for debt consolidation, on the other hand, your interest rate will likely surge slightly higher, starting at around 5.89% with auto-pay and excellent credit.
+If you plan to borrow for debt consolidation, on the other hand, your interest rate will likely surge slightly higher, starting at around 5.95% with auto-pay and excellent credit.

 While you can take out a personal loan for any reason — or no reason at all — LightStream markets its loans for the following purposes: